MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/customize-process.md

 * Limits the number of defined WITs to 64.
 * Contains only one Categories.xml definition file.
 * Contains only one ProcessConfiguration.xml definition file.
-* Friendly names are unique across all fields and WIT definitions.
+* Uses unique friendly names across all fields and WIT definitions.

 Also, your process must pass the following validation checks: